Some links in this post may be affiliate links

 Regularly clean the leaves by damp wiping with a soft cloth to increase surface area for absorption of enough light for photosynthesis.

-As such, the roots cannot take up water and nutrients needed for the food making process.
+Soggy soil (excess water in the soil) reduces the oxygen concentration in rootzone and this causes the roots to die.
+As such, they cannot take up water and nutrients needed for food making.
 This means the plant does not make enough food for growth and energy.
 In a bid to save energy, the plant begins to drop its leaves.

 Pot your Peperomia in a pot with a drainage hole and well-draining soil to prevent waterlogging.